Con Artists and Their Marks

 In The Confidence Game, Konnikova (who holds a Ph.D. in psychology, is the author of Mastermind: How to Think Like Sherlock Holmes, and writes a column on psychology and culture for The New Yorker) describes the experiences of dozens of con artists and examines the psychology of their victims.

 Konnikova is a gifted storyteller.
 Her book contains a fascinating cast of characters.
-Impersonating Dr. Joseph Cyr, a surgeon in the Royal Canadian Navy, Konnikova reveals, Ferdinand Waldo Demara operated on nineteen wounded Koreans in 1951 – and took on dozens more identities in the ensuing decades.
-Oscar Hartzell inveigled seventy thousand investors in a con to recover the inheritance of Sir Francis Drake.
+Impersonating Dr. Joseph Cyr, a surgeon in the Royal Canadian Navy, Konnikova reveals, Ferdinand Waldo Demara operated on 19 wounded Koreans in 1951 – and took on dozens more identities in the ensuing decades.
+Oscar Hartzell inveigled 70,000 investors in a con to recover the inheritance of Sir Francis Drake.
 Glafira Rosales enlisted the preeminent Knoedler Gallery in selling fake abstract expressionist paintings for millions of dollars.
-And Samantha Azzopardi adopted over forty aliases over twenty-five years, including an appearance in Calgary, Canada as Aurora Hepburn, the non-speaking fourteen year old victim of abduction and sexual assault.
+And Samantha Azzopardi adopted over 40 aliases over 25 years, including an appearance in Calgary, Canada as Aurora Hepburn, the non-speaking 14-year-old victim of abduction and sexual assault.

 The Confidence Game is not without flaws.
 To her credit, Konnikova acknowledges that it is difficult to generalize about archetypal victims or con artists.
 At times, however, her claims seem a bit facile.
 She suggests, for example, that emotional impressions are irrevocable.
 She claims that Samantha Azzopardi’s lies were “a deliberate choice,” made “for a very specific reason: personal gain, whether it be financial or other,” though she does not specify the gain — and notes that “some might call Sammy a pathological liar.”
 Most important, Konnikova does not examine critiques of the principles of cognitive psychology she cites (and others) or traits that might help a possible “mark” from falling prey to the blandishments of con artists.